NBISweden/urdr/production/README.md

 docker-compose build --no-cache
 ```

-To start the actual service do:
+To start the actual services do:

 ```shell
 docker-compose up -d